square-nine/SMC_extracted_assets/README.md

 For now, have some other info:

+### fun fact
+I compared the archive size to the extracted size, and they are the same!
+So it seems that it's more of a package than a compression utility (makes sense with all of the filetypes)

 ## Extraction stuff
 I made a quick script to analyse the file extensions extracted. here is the result: